This article applies to the Admin Console > Extensions > Actions Events settings.

 Create, Edit, Delete Action Events

-- To add a new action event click Extensions > Functions in the Main Menu and either:
+- To add a new action event click Extensions > Action Events in the Main Menu and either:

 - click the Add icon at the top of the main menu